reframejs/reframe/docs/usage-manual.template.md

 ## DOM-static VS DOM-dynamic

-We consider the following page object that defines a page displaying the current time.
+We consider the following page config that defines a page displaying the current time.

 ~~~js
 !INLINE ../example/pages/TimePage.universal.js